 Our houses

-Currently we provide two houses.
+Currently we provide two houses, one of which we own and one we rent from a charity supporting our cause.
 Each house has 4 single bedrooms, shared kitchen, living room, bathroom toilet, front and back doors and a yard or garden.
-The privacy afforded by single rooms protects residents’ safety and dignity, enables social distancing where required, and provides for a better transition when they achieve the right to accommodation as part of their asylum process.
+The privacy afforded by single rooms protects residents’ safety and dignity, enables social distancing where required, and provides for a better transition when the right to accommodation is achieved as part of their asylum process.
 Such accommodation can enhance asylum seekers’ independence and resilience.

 Support

-Trustees collect both fresh and store cupboard food from supermarkets and the food bank at least twice a week and deliver to the houses.
+Trustees collect both fresh and store cupboard food from supermarkets and the food bank twice a week and deliver to the houses.
 Donations from individuals and small charities are used for the purchase of toiletries and cleaning materials, basic clothing, wifi, phone top-ups and bus passes and distributed as needed.
 Trustees organise occasional day trips, and support contacts with others providing sporting and gardening activities.
-Housework rotas and an on-call system are in place.
+A Whatsapp group ensures good communication between residents and trustees, and the residents are expected to attend an informal meeting with trustees once a week, to ensure their well being and the smooth running of the houses.
+Co-operation with each other to keep the house clean and respect the right to privacy of all residents is promoted.
 Each resident has a caseworker with one of the relevant agencies in Leeds and trustees support regular attendance at appointments with these, with medical and other agencies as required.

 Management

-The LEDAS trustees have responsibility for liaising with potential providers of accommodation; raising funds for running costs, external and internal maintenance (depending on the ownership of the property), wifi, cleaning materials and basic foodstuffs for the house, and a regular allowance for each resident to cover phone top-ups, personal hygiene needs and food.
+The LEDAS trustees raise funds for running costs, external and internal maintenance, wifi, cleaning materials and basic foodstuffs for the house, and a regular allowance for each resident to cover phone top-ups, personal hygiene needs and food.
 The houses are run by the trustees with the help of additional volunteers.
 Designated trustees are responsible for assessing referrals, arranging admissions and discharges of residents in liaison with referral agencies, and supporting residents to ensure the smooth running of the houses.
 Trustees organise support with mental and physical health and English language.

 Policies governing all procedures are in place…